 Waste Management and Recycling

-We have waste diversion programs in our Stores, Distribution Centers, and Corporate and Buying Offices, and we encourage our Associates to participate in practices that increase our recycling, reduce waste, and decrease our use of natural resources.
+We operate waste diversion programs in our Stores, distribution centers, and Corporate and Buying Offices.
+We encourage our Associates to participate in practices that increase our recycling, minimize waste, and help conserve natural resources.

 Waste Diversion from Landfill

-We measure the percentage of our waste that we divert from landfill across our retail operations.
-This measurement includes all Stores and Ross-controlled Distribution Centers and warehouses.
-In 2021, our estimated landfill diversion was approximately 67 percent.*
+We measure the percentage of waste that we divert from landfill across our retail operations, including all Stores and Ross-controlled distribution centers and warehouses.
+In 2024, our estimated landfill diversion was approximately 66 percent.*

 Minimizing Waste in Stores

-Approximately two-thirds of our operational waste is generated in our Stores, and a significant portion of that is cardboard.
+Approximately two-thirds of our operational waste is generated in our Stores, with cardboard making up a significant portion of that total.

-Because they represent such a large percentage of our waste footprint, cardboard boxes are an important part of our effort to reduce our waste and demonstrate our commitment to being a responsible retailer.
+Because cardboard boxes represent such a large share of our waste footprint, recycling cardboard plays a key role in reducing our overall waste and upholding our commitment to being a responsible retailer.

-A majority of our Stores participate in a cardboard recycling program in which used boxes are backhauled to a regional facility, baled, and delivered to a recycling partner.
-This effort to recycle quickly adds up.
-Across participating Stores in 2021, we recycled nearly 40,000 tons of cardboard through the backhaul recycling program, and we are investigating opportunities to expand this program to more Stores.
+Most of our Stores participate in a cardboard recycling program that backhauls used boxes to a regional facility where they are baled and then delivered to a recycling partner.
+These recycling efforts add up quickly: Across participating Stores in 2024, we recycled over 40,000 tons of cardboard through this program.
+Ross is investigating opportunities to expand this program into more Stores.

 Other recycling and waste reduction programs in our Stores include:

-- Reusable bags: We sell branded reusable shopping bags at our Stores.
+- Reusable bags: Our Stores sell branded reusable shopping bags.

-- Shopping bags with recycled content: All the plastic and paper shopping bags that we provide to Customers contain recycled material.
+- Shopping bags with recycled content: All of the plastic and paper shopping bags we provide to Customers contain recycled material.

-- Dumpster rightsizing: We continuously adjust the number of trash dumpsters and enhance collection schedules to help Stores optimize their recycling rates.
+- Dumpster rightsizing: We continuously adjust our trash collection schedule as well as the number of trash dumpsters to help Stores optimize their recycling rates.

-- Service automation: We are investigating technology that ensures compactors are only serviced when full, reducing unnecessary pickups and hauling expenses.
+- Service automation: We have implemented technology that allows our trash compactors to be serviced only when full, reducing unnecessary pickups and hauling expenses.

-- Digital resources: To reduce paper waste, many of our reports, trainings, policies, and other resources are available digitally.
+- Digital resources: Many of our reports, trainings, policies, and other resources are made available digitally to reduce paper use.

-- Other diversion programs: In certain geographies, we have pursued other diversion efforts, such as organic waste programs and single-stream recycling.
+- Other diversion programs: We have pursued other diversion efforts, such as organic waste programs and single-stream recycling, in certain geographies.
+We also have programs to manage regulated and electronic waste, and we recycle some of our end-of-life HVAC equipment.

 Minimizing Waste in Distribution Centers

-Our Distribution Centers receive merchandise from many countries.
-We process and ship these goods to Stores across the country, typically in cardboard boxes.
+Our distribution centers receive merchandise from around the world, which is then processed and shipped to Stores across the U.S., typically in cardboard boxes.

-We use a packing and shipping system that minimizes the number of boxes and trucks required to deliver merchandise, as well as a system to recycle the millions of boxes we receive each year.
-As a result, we recycled nearly 70,000 tons of material generated in our Distribution Centers in 2021.
+To reduce waste and maximize efficiency, we employ a packing and shipping system that minimizes the number of boxes and trucks required to complete necessary deliveries.
+We also operate a recycling system to process the millions of boxes we receive each year.
+In 2024, we recycled over 74,000 tons of material generated in our distribution centers.

-These efforts divert tons of waste from landfill.
-As an added benefit, they also help us reduce waste disposal costs.
+These efforts not only divert waste from landfill by the ton but also help us reduce our waste disposal costs.

 Minimizing Waste in Offices

-Examples of the initiatives that we had in place in 2021:
+Examples of initiatives we had in place in 2024:

 - The majority of our Associates receive electronic paychecks, which reduces paper use.